 You can help Massey Air Museum, Inc. when you buy on Amazonby starting at Amazon Smile.
 When you shop at Amazon Smile they will give 0.5% of your purchase price to your selected charity.
 Just start at smile.amazon.com instead of amazon.com and select Massey Air Museum, Inc. as your charity.
 Your Amazon price remains the same.
 (Add Amazon Smileto your Favorites).
 Did you know that it’s easy to switch from regular Amazon to Amazon Smile at any timeeven if you forget to start at Amazon Smile?
 Just paste https://smile.amazon.cominto the URL address window.
 Click on your “Cart” – Your order will be there.
 (It will be necessary for you to have previously chosen Massey Air Museum as your charity.)
 It’s easy to forget to choose Amazon Smile if you do a lot of browsing (like me), but just as easy to switch.

-The Massey Air Museum IS OPEN for Self-Guided Tours, pick up a Tour Guide sheet in the lobby and feel free to ask questions (we may be working in the shop or outside).
+The Massey Air Museum is OPENfor Self-Guided Tours, pick up a Tour Guide sheet in the lobby.
+Feel free to ask questions (if you don’t see us, we may be working in the shop or outside).
 If the hangar entry doors are closed we will be glad to open them so you can also walk through the two community hangars.
-Although the DC-3 gets too hot on sunny days, we’ll open the airstairdoor for you if it’s cloudy.
-The An-2 is now open.
-If your group is the only one in the museum (most likely) at the time you may remove your mask.
-The museum is restricted to no more than 10 persons at a time (unlikely, so don’t worry).
-The MUSEUM IS AIR CONDITIONED.
+Although the DC-3 can get hot on sunny summer days, we will open the airstair door for you to go inside when it’s temperate.
+The An-2 is also open to tour.
+The museum is restricted to no more than 10 persons at a time, Masks are required.
+Museum Hours: 11 AM to 5 PM every day. – Calling ahead is recommended.

-Tony Bruno’s “Aviation History Museums” Blog has included Massey in the latest issue (#14) and he did a fantastic job (unsolicited!).
+Tony Bruno’s “Aviation History Museums” Blog has included Massey in the latest issue (#14) and he did a fantastic job .
 Use it to plan your driving tour of local Air Museums.
-Thanks Tony, what a pleasant surprise!
+Link to Tony’s Home Page:https://aviationhistorymuseums.com/blog

 The Antique Fly-In is ON for today, Saturday.
 Weather is improving and we are setting up for food and fun.
 Details here.
 PAAS Fly-In Director: Mike Strieter 301-440-5294.
 The airport number is 410-928-5270.
 We’ll likely be landing Runway 02 Left Traffic for easy egress off the runway, though we do have a taxiway on the west side.
 Careful for NORDO aircraft.